Mixing on Stochastic Staircase Transformations: Properties of Stochastically Generated Sequences

 by the definition of weak power ergodicity. \end{proof}

 \begin{remark} The proofs carry over to stochastic dynamical sequences $a_{N,n}$ generated by $\{ b_{N} \}$ provided $\mathbb{E}b_{N}$ are bounded by some polynomial in $N$ as per Remark \ref{R:blah}.
-Stochastic dynamical sequences satisfying this condition are likewise universally ergodic, universally totally ergodic and universally weakly power ergodic. \end{remark}
+Stochastic dynamical sequences satisfying this condition are likewise totally (respectively, weakly) power ergodic with respect to totally (respectively, weakly) power ergodic transformations \end{remark}